digideskio/craft/README.md

 * `npm start`
 * go to http://localhost:8000

-### Deploy

-Deploy is automated on master.
-If you commit new things, your changes will be applied in 1 minute.

 ### Splash page

-Splash page is a share page with all other conference pages, so it's a `git submodule` in `splash/src` folder + `docpad run`
+Splash page is a share page with all other conference pages, so it's a `git submodule` in `splash/src` folder

 #### clone splash page folder